The Strangers: Prey at Night: Development

 Rogue Pictures' producers announced that a sequel to The Strangers was in development in August 2008, tentatively titled The Strangers: Part II.
 In a 2009 listing published by Bloody Disgusting, it was reported that the script would be written by Bryan Bertino and the film directed by Laurent Briet.
-In 2010, the horror website Shock Till You Drop reported that Relativity Media put The Strangers: Part II on hold because they decided the film might not be in their interest, despite the fact that Universal Pictures was willing to distribute it.
+In 2010 the horror website Shock Till You Drop reported that Relativity Media put The Strangers: Part II on hold because they decided the film might not be in their interest, despite the fact that Universal Pictures was willing to distribute it.
 However, Rogue Pictures confirmed in January 2011 that the sequel was again in production, and was then scheduled to begin filming as early as April 2011; in a press release, Rogue revealed the plot would concern "a family of four who have been evicted from their home due to the economy, and are paid a visit by the same three strangers from the first film."

 According to Liv Tyler, star of the original film, Part II was slated for release in 2014, but that did not occur.
-In 2015, TheWrap reported that the sequel was in production, and that Relativity Media and GK Films had scheduled the film for a December 2, 2016, release date, though it was later removed from the schedule.
+In 2015 TheWrap reported that the sequel was in production and that Relativity Media and GK Films had scheduled the film for a December 2, 2016, release date, though it was later removed from the schedule.

 Roberts said that while he was in Los Angeles, the producers of 47 Meters Down met him for dinner and asked if he could read a script called Prey at Night.
-He liked the script and wondered if he wanted to get involved in a sequel despite having released the first film years before but finally accepted and decided to add his personal touch.
+He liked the script and wondered if he wanted to get involved in a sequel despite having released the first film years before, but he finally accepted and decided to add his personal touch.

 Casting

-In February 2017, it was announced that Johannes Roberts would be the sequel's new director, and that filming would commence during the summer of the same year.
+In February 2017 it was announced that Johannes Roberts would be the sequel's new director and that filming would commence during summer later that year.
 In May 2017, Christina Hendricks, Bailee Madison and Lewis Pullman were reported as the film's stars, and production began in Los Angeles on May 30.
-In June 2017, it was announced Martin Henderson had also joined, along with the other main cast members.
+In June 2017 it was announced Martin Henderson had also joined, along with the other main cast members.

 Filming

-Filming began in June 2017 in Covington, Kentucky, Kincaid Lake State Park in Falmouth, Kentucky, and lower Cincinnati, Ohio which concluded on July 10, 2017.
+Filming began in June 2017 in Covington, Kentucky; Kincaid Lake State Park in Falmouth, Kentucky; and lower Cincinnati, Ohio, and concluded on July 10, 2017.